komputerwiz/dotfiles/@tcat/README.md

-It is possible to run multiple commands without having to re-enter the password if I do not log out after step 2 and just leave a persistent `su`-ed terminal up, but this does not work at all with the `update.d` in this dotfiles repo.
+It is possible to run multiple commands without having to re-enter the password if I do not log out after step 2 and just leave a persistent `su`-ed terminal up, but this does not work at all with the `update.d` scripts in my _dotfiles_ repo.

 Here I describe a workaround that allows my regular user to run `sudo` without even needing to type the password once.